How Much Do Extruder Screens Cost? (Factors and Cost Savings + Video)

-That said, how much are extruder screens?
+That said, how much are extruder screens and screen packs?

 W.S.
 Tyler has been a leading supplier of woven wire filter cloth for over 100 years and takes pride in knowing that our products provide the quality needed to promote an efficient filtration system.

 In this article, we will provide an in-depth analysis of all the factors that dictate the cost of an extruder screen to give you a better understanding of how much you should expect to pay.

 How Much Is an Extruder Screen/Screen Pack?

 When determining the cost of a screen pack there are several factors that are taken into consideration.
 Layer configuration, size, shape, mesh specifications, quantity, and fabrication time all affect the overall cost of an extruder screen order.

 When an extruder screen request is received, we first check to see if the item is already in stock.
 If the item is on the shelf, there is a fixed price for the item.

 If the request calls for a custom configuration, the material pricing, time needed to set up the production line, welding time, and cleaning time is calculated.
 A custom price is then generated from this information.

 Typically, smaller screens with one or two layers can cost around $.20 when purchased in bulk.
 Larger screens with multiple layers, on the other hand, can reach upwards to $20.